fabio914/RealityMixer/Instructions.md

 - Position your iPhone/iPad.
 You won't be able to move it after this, or else you'll need to recalibrate.
 Using a tripod is recommended.

 - Tap on "Connect".
-You might be prompted to give the app permission to access your local network and your camera, you should allow both.
+You might be asked to give the app permission to access your local network and your camera, you should allow both.

 - Take your headset and the right controller.